scicode-bench/scicode-bench.github.io/docs/faq.md

 * **How can I trust the out-of-domain validation?**
     The role of out-of-domain validation is not to ensure scientific correctness but rather to verify that the problem is presented in a way that is clear, complete, and accessible to someone outside the specific field.
 The primary focus of out-of-domain validators is to ensure that the combination of the question and its background information provides enough context for someone to solve the problem, even if they lack domain-specific expertise.

+* **It seems that in the prompt template definition, the prompts with and without backgrounds are assigned the other way around:

+DEFAULT_PROMPT_TEMPLATE = Path("eval", "data", "background_comment_template.txt").read_text()

+BACKGOUND_PROMPT_TEMPLATE = Path("eval", "data", "multistep_template.txt").read_text()

+Are the numbers reported in the paper run with these prompts?**

+    Yes, DEFAULT_PROMPT_TEMPLATE is our standard setup where we ask the model to generate the related background itself.
+BACKGOUND_PROMPT_TEMPLATE is the template where we will put in the scientist-annotated background.

+* **For subproblems 13.6, 62.1, 76.2, it seems like the model-generated outputs are ignored and replaced with the files in the eval folder - is this how the evaluations were run in the paper?
+And why are these problems evaluated this way?**
+    These three problem-code pairs are provided as given context in order to control uncertainty and reduce the degrees of freedom in the evaluation process.
+By doing so, we limit the model’s randomness in problem-solving.
+Without this context, the evaluation would allow for too many possible solutions, leading to inconsistent results.

+* **In line 66, if self.previous_llm_code[prev_step] is None the previous steps are populated with saved model outputs after running them through extract_function_name and get_function_from_code; otherwise the previous steps are populated with extract_python_script.
+It doesn't seem like the first case is invoked except for the subproblems 13.6, 62.1, 76.2 - can you confirm that extract_python_script was used for the numbers in the paper?**
+    This setup is designed specifically to handle cases where the model is interrupted mid-step and needs to resume from that point.